spackle0/sso_gen/README.md

 * Create profiles for all accounts you have access to
 * Generate temporary credentials for each of those accounts

+## Before you start
+You will need the AWS cli installed, at least version 2.

+You can get it from the [AWS Documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ## Setup
 * Copy `.env.example` to `.env` and edit to add the correct values most importantly:
   * `SSO_START_URL=https://d-XXXXXXXXXX.awsapps.com/start`
 * Copy `acct_map.example.json` to `acct_map.json` and give each account an abbreviation for use in a profile name
 * Optional: Install the needed python and poetry versions with [`asdf`](https://asdf-vm.com/) if they are not in your system path
+* Have an existing directory `~/.aws/` in your home directory
 * Have the minimum in your `~/.aws/config` (TODO: auto-create)
 ```
 [profile login]